 Individual, Couples, Family, and MRT Group

 Outpatient Therapy is available up to two times per week.
-Individual, Couples, and Family therapy is available by TeleHealth, in the office, home, or community and only evidenced-based treatment that works is provided.
+Individual, Couples, and Family therapy is available by TeleHealth, or in the office and only evidenced-based treatment that works is provided.

 MRT Group is a great option for clearing DWIs, a step-down from SAIOP, and to satisfy mandating referral sources for those who have substantial clean time.
 These are our highest attended groups ever!